The Heyday of the Insensitive Bastards: The Heyday of the Insensitive Bastards

 Seventh is The Heyday of the Insensitive Bastards directed by Jeremy David White, written by Marissa Matteo:

-Keen comes home from college and attends a pool party with much alcohol and drugs.
+Keen comes home from college and attends a pool party with lots of alcohol and drugs.
 Keen and Lila are sitting next to the pool and drunk Barnett throws-up in Lila's lap.
 Keen gives him a hard punch and told to get away.
 Later they notice Barnett hasn't moved and Keen pisses on his face.
 He still is not awake so they throw him in the pool.
 Barnett is dead.
 Lila agrees to have sex with Keen if he tells no one.
 He agrees and they have sex.
 Keen gives the dog some mushrooms, but it too dies.
 They bury the dog.
 Keen asks Lila to marry him and she decides to call the police about Barnett.